OH MY WORD

 1964 PINNACLE, The Waldorf School of Adelphi University (Inter-Collegiate Press, 1964).

 See R. J. Reilly, ROMANTIC RELIGION (Lindisfarne Press, 2006).
 Lewis’s Christianity lies near the surface of his fiction; Tolkien’s is more hidden.
 For analyses of the Christian message in Tolkien’s books, see Ralph C. Woods, THE GOSPEL ACCORDING TO TOLKIEN (Westminster John Knox Press, 2003) and Kurt D. Bruner & Jim Ware, FINDING GOD IN THE LORD OF THE RINGS (SaltRiver, 2001).
-Tolkien’s enthralling Christian mythology, which does not immediately appear to be Christian, would have obvious appeal to a Christian school that wanted to appear nonsectarian.
+[For a brief examination of Tolkien’s and Lewis’s trilogies, see "Light and Dark".]

 Sylvester M. Morey, AMERICAN INDIANS AND OUR WAY OF LIFE (The Myrin Institute Inc. , 1961).
 On p.
 18, Morey says

 Fyodor Dostoyevsky, CRIME AND PUNISHMENT (Penguin Books, 1951), p.
 559.